Assistance for United Church pastoral charges/congregations to purchase, construct, or renovate church buildings, sanctuaries, halls, and manses.

-- The pastoral charge/congregation and the presbytery should carefully study the project’s impact on the ministry of the church, including the impact of managing the debt.
+- The pastoral charge/congregation and the regional council should carefully study the project’s impact on the ministry of the church, including the impact of managing the debt.

-- Presbytery and Conference approvals, with signatures, are to be included with the application.
+- Regional council approvals, with signatures, are to be included with the application.

 - All approved loans should be drawn within 12 months of approval date.

-- Approved loans greater than $100,000 require a registered mortgage against title to the property.
+- Approved loans of $100,000 and greater require a registered mortgage against title to the property.
 A solicitor must provide both a preliminary and a final report that includes a copy of the registered mortgage.
 All legal expenses incurred in obtaining a mortgage are the responsibility of the applicant.
 Please note that the trustees should also approve a loan greater than $100,000, since they need to sign the mortgage in any case.